Indian gang ran fake police station out of hotel for eight months

 "We have heard cases of fake cops or investigating officers in the country.
 This is the first time we have heard of a fake police station," said one local policeman.

-Murmu, Manjhi were arrested along with three others, Ramesh Kumar, Wakil Kumar and Julie Kumari Manjhi.
+Murmu and Manjhi were arrested along with three others, Ramesh Kumar, Wakil Kumar and Julie Kumari Manjhi.

 The man believed to be the kingpin of the gang, Bola Yadav – no relation to Shambhu Yadav – is still at large.